-The Can-Do Playground and other state park playgrounds remain closed in response to the COVID-19 pandemic.
 The rock-climbing wall is open; download our COVID Precautions: Rock Climbing flyer for information about climbing safely.
 For other information about other current safety measures in Delaware State Parks, please visit our COVID-19 page.

 Enjoy a leisure 0.7-mile-long hike through mature woodlands in the middle of the city.
 Look for native pawpaw trees and take in the sights and sounds of nature.